 Each year the Junior League of Greenwich awards up to $5,000 to a community organization based in Greenwich, CT to provide financial support for a community need that is not being met by current Junior League projects or programs.
 The grant is intended to fund new initiatives or expand programs relating to community needs, not subsidize existing programs, and will be presented in the Spring of each year.

-The Junior League of Greenwich proudly presented its 2018 Community Grant Award to Kids in Crisis.
+The Junior League of Greenwich proudly presented its 2019 Community Grant Award to Kids in Crisis and Open Arts Alliance.